FadriPestalozzi/SolarSoundBytes/README.md

 # 🎉 Now it's Your Turn to Play!

-After gathering this treasure chest of data, it's up to you, dear user, to now play with our 📊 [interactive dashboard](https://solar-sound-bytes.app/dashboard) so you can 🔎 discover the stories hidden behind layers of raw data.
+After gathering this treasure chest of data it's up to you, dear user, to now play with our 📊 [interactive dashboard](https://solar-sound-bytes.app/dashboard) so you can 🔎 discover the stories hidden behind layers of raw data.
 Good luck 🚀